stoneyang/HDR_Toolbox/README.md

 NOTE ON TONE MAPPING:
 =====================
-The majority of TMOs return images with linear values.
-This means that gamma encoding needs to be applied to the output of these TMOs before visualization; otherwise images may appear dark.
+The majority of TMOs return tone mapped images with linear values.
+This means that gamma encoding needs to be applied to the output of these TMOs before visualization or before writing tone mapped images on the disk; otherwise these images may appear dark.
-A few operators (e.g. Mertens et al.'s operator) return gamma encoded values, so there is no need to apply gamma to them; in this case a message is displayed after tone mapping alerting that there is no need of gamma encoding.
+A few operators (e.g. Mertens et al.'s operator) return gamma encoded values, so there is no need to apply gamma to them; in this case a message (e.g. a Warning) is displayed after tone mapping alerting that there is no need of gamma encoding.